What is the criminal trial process in Kentucky?

 If the appellate court upholds the conviction, you may be able to move forward and appeal to the Kentucky Supreme Court.
 If the appellate court sets aside the conviction or chooses to reverse it, the appellate court could order a new trial.
 It could also choose to dismiss all or a portion of the charges.

-It is also important to keep in mind that these laws are evolving.
-We mentioned in the discussion above about the arrest process how police need to follow proper protocol to gather evidence.
-If police fail to follow proper protocol, the court will not consider the evidence they gather.
-It will get tossed.
+The arresting police need to follow proper protocol to gather evidence.
+If they fail to follow proper protocol, the court will not consider the evidence they gathered.
 But what does this mean?
 What exactly is proper protocol?
 The answer to this question and others that can impact your case are constantly getting updated by case law.
 This happens when courts are asked this question and they make a ruling that provides guidance.
 These rulings can impact your case.
 When this happens, these rulings are precedential.
 It is important to check for any precedential cases and take those court rulings into account when building your case.